Michalek007/API/README.md

 # API
+**Api for sample website from scratch**

-API to sample website which allowes you to write notes with CRUD functionality and user authentication.
+It allowes you to write notes with CRUD functionality and user authentication.
 Code was written according to examples in book  "JavaScript Everywhere" by Adam D. Scott.
-API is using tenchology GraphQL and MongoDB.
+Tenchology used in this project: GraphQL and MongoDB.